Contents

 DoT has two visible fingerprints in real usage.

 First: confidence rises across reflection rounds.
-Ask a model to check its work and its language shifts from "I think" to "I'm confident."
-Ask it again and it shifts to "this is definitely correct."
-The language tracks the model's internal sense that it has reviewed the material — but that sense is triggered by the review happening, not by the review finding anything.
+Ask a model to check its work and it shifts from "I think" to "I'm confident."
+Ask again and it shifts to "this is definitely correct."
+The language tracks the model's sense that it has reviewed the material.
+That sense is triggered by the review happening, not by the review finding anything.

 Second: correctness stays flat or declines.
-The MAD paper reports this directly: across factuality and reasoning tasks, self-reflection does not meaningfully improve answers, and sometimes makes them worse when the model talks itself out of a correct initial response.
-Multi-agent debate, by contrast, measurably improves accuracy in the paper's evaluations.
+The MAD paper reports this directly.
+Across factuality and reasoning tasks, self-reflection does not meaningfully improve answers — and sometimes makes them worse when the model talks itself out of a correct initial response.
+Multi-agent debate measurably improves accuracy in the same evaluations.

-These two signatures combine into the most dangerous pattern in AI code review: a model that sounds certain about a wrong answer.
+These two combine into the most dangerous pattern in AI code review: a model that sounds certain about a wrong answer.
 The certainty is not evidence.
-It is the signature of DoT.
+It's the signature of DoT.

 Why sibling models inherit it

-People sometimes try to work around DoT by using a second model from the same lab — GPT-4 reviewing GPT-5's output, or Claude 3.5 reviewing Claude 4.
-This is better than literal self-reflection, but not by much.
+People try to work around DoT by using a second model from the same lab.
+GPT-4 reviewing GPT-5.
+Claude 3.5 reviewing Claude 4.
+That's better than literal self-review.
+Not by much.

 Sibling models share: